-- URL submission to Google or Bing Search Console, or using their indexing API if it is available for you
+- URL submission to Google or Bing Search Console, or using their indexing API if it is available (only available for few industries)

-Discuss with your webmaster what happens when a new content is added to the website and make sure there is one or more access point available for the crawler to find that page (normally sitemap + one or more internal links from prominent pages), modern CMS like WordPress will provide access points automatically when adding a new post but they do not do that when you add a new page where you need to manually modify the information architecture to include that page.
+Discuss with your webmaster what happens when a new content is added to the website and make sure there is one or more access point available for the crawler to find that page (ideally sitemap + one or more internal links from prominent pages), modern CMS like WordPress will provide access points automatically when adding a new post but they do not do that when you add a new page and that is where you need to manually modify the information architecture to include a link to that page.

-Search engines have a limit on the number of pages they can crawl from your website in a session they call it crawl budget, most websites (with less than a million pages and not a lot of new content added every day) do not need to worry about that, if you have a large website you need to make sure at least the new content is getting crawled and indexed quickly, providing good internal links for new pages and pushing them to the site map quickly can help a lot with that.
+Search engines have a limit on the number of pages they can crawl from a website in a session and in total they call it crawl budget, most websites (with less than a million pages and not a lot of new content added every day) do not need to worry about that, if you have a large website you need to make sure that new content is getting crawled and indexed quickly, providing strong internal links for new pages and pushing them to the sitemap quickly can help a lot with that.

 - Robots.txt, a file located on the root of your website where you can provide rules and direction to search engines how to crawl the website, you can disallow search engines from crawling a folder, a pattern, a file or a file type.

-- Canonical tags, <link rel=”canonical” href=”https://www.wisamabdulaziz.com/” /> You can place them in page B’ header are to tell search engines about the page that has the original content is page A located under the canonical URL.
+- Canonical tags, <link rel="canonical" href="https://www.wisamabdulaziz.com/" /> you can place them in page B' header to tell search engines that the page with the original content is page A located under that canonical URL.
 Using canonical tags is a good alternative to 301 as they do not need any server side coding what makes them easier to implement

-- Meta refresh, <meta http-equiv=”refresh” content=”0;URL=’http://newpage.example.com/'” /> Normally located in the header area and tells browsers to redirect users to another page, search engines listen to meta refresh, when the waiting time is 0 they will be treated like 301 redirect
+- Meta refresh, <meta http-equiv="refresh" content="0;URL='http://newpage.example.com/'" /> normally located in the header area, it directs browsers to redirect users to another page, search engines listen to meta refresh, when the waiting time is 0 they will be treat it like a 301 redirect

 The final thing to optimize for crawlbility is website speed which is a ranking factor also, few quick steps you can do to have a fast website: